pulumi/pulumi-hugo/themes/default/content/blog/azure-container-solutions/index.md

 #### Scaling

 ACI supports customizing the amount of resources you can assign to a container, but it will only run one copy.
 There’s no horizontal scaling available, so if you need more resources, you only have one option - scaling vertically.
+It is possible to run N number of ACI instances and configuring load balancers across them, but it's a very manual process and can be awkward to manage and scale successfully.

-If you’re running a webserver application, horizontal scaling behind a load balancer might be a better option, so this lack of scaling flexibility can be a real shortcoming.
+If you’re running a webserver application, horizontal scaling behind a load balancer might be a better option, so this lack of scaling flexibility and manual processing can be a real shortcoming.

 In addition to this opinionated scaling mechanism, there’s also no auto scaling option for ACI.
 If you’re finding that you’re hitting the limits of your ACI deployment, you’ll need to manually scale the service